liferay/generator-liferay-fragments/README.md

 # generator-liferay-fragments

-Yeoman generator for creating and maintaining Liferay Fragment projects
+This is a Yeoman generator for creating and maintaining Liferay Fragment projects.

 ## Requirements